IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

         }
     }

+Add the IdentityServer4.AccessTokenValidation NuGet package to your API project.
+This can be done either via Visual Studio’s NuGet dialog, by adding it manually to the .csproj file, or by using the CLI:

+    dotnet add package IdentityServer4.AccessTokenValidation

 ``AddAuthentication`` adds the authentication services to DI and configures ``"Bearer"`` as the default scheme.
 ``AddIdentityServerAuthentication`` adds the IdentityServer access token validation handler into DI for use by the authentication services.